PowerQi/socialNet/README.md

 socialNet
 =========
-this is a coffeescript app
+this is a coffeescript appsssssss

 ========
 start mongodb server: ./mongod